smarzola/spynach/docs/quickstart.rst

             who = params.get('who', 'World')
             return dict(who=who)

-    serve(artichoke.Application(root=RootController, templates_path='views'))
+    serve(spynach.Application(root=RootController, templates_path='views'))

 Utility Functions
 =========================

-Artichoke Exposes a set of functions to help you create your application:
+spynach Exposes a set of functions to help you create your application:

  * **redirect(where)** which will redirect the user to another url